Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommnication.md

 ### 7: Trapezoid Method of Measuring Modulation Depth

 - For the multiple message signals instead of only one 'sin' single tone, it is difficult to determine the modulation depth.
-- So we use the X-Y mode in the oscilloscope
+- So we use the X-Y mode in the oscilloscope, connecting the message signals to the x-input and AM signals to y-input.
+- The trapezoid can be used to justify the modulation depth.

 #### 7.1: Trapezoid when m < 1